Eyeblink conditioning: CS-US convergence in the cerebellum

 Two cerebellar sites of CS-US convergence are 1) cells of the deep nuclear region in the cerebellum, and 2) PCs of the cortex.
 In addition to receiving converging CS and US input via the PN and IO, respectively, cells of the cerebellar nuclei receive GABA-ergic inhibitory input from PCs of the cerebellar cortex.
 Output from the interpositus nucleus includes projections to the red nucleus, and the red nucleus sends projections to the facial and abducens nuclei.
 These nuclei supply the motor output component of the reflexive eyeblink.
 Therefore, in addition to being a site of stimulus convergence, the deep nuclei are also the cerebellum's output structure.

 Critical role of the interposed nucleus

-Professor Richard F. Thompson and his colleagues initially identified the cerebellum as the essential structure for learning and executing eyeblink CRs.
+David A. McCormick, as a graduate student with Professor Richard F. Thompson, initially identified the cerebellum as the essential structure for learning and executing eyeblink CRs.
 Some scientists think that the interposed nucleus is the site critical to learning, retaining, and executing the conditioning blink response.